 The link between Norwich/Norfolk and El Viejo in Nicaragua was set up in 1986 with the aim of providing friendship and support.
 The Link focuses on encouraging contact between individuals and groups in Norwich/ Norfolk and El Viejo, and supporting projects in El Viejo with a particular focus on education and public health.
 In Norwich/Norfolk the Link aims to raise awareness of the situation in Nicaragua in general and El Viejo in particular.

 Oxford – León Association & Trust (OLAT)

 Oxford has been twinned with León since 1986 with the aim of promoting and maintaining friendship between the citizens of the two cities.
-Most of the work of OLAT focuses on organising events and exchange visits and raising funds for community projects aimed at improving health, education and income generation.
+Most of OLAT’s work focuses on organising events and exchange visits and raising funds for community projects aimed at improving health, education and income generation.